Thomas Bangalter: 2021–present: Daft Punk disbandment and solo projects

 In October 2025, Bangalter was announced as a surprise performer alongside Fred Again, Erol Alkan, and Pedro Winter at Because Music's live show at the Centre Pompidou before its closing for renovations.
 It was Bangalter's first public DJ set since 2009.
+In February 2026, Bangalter was announced as a special guest performer at Fred Again's closing show of his two-day residency at Alexandra Palace in London during his USB002 Tour.

-Bangalter will feature on Orelsan's album La Fuite en Avant, set for release 7 November 2025.
+Bangalter featured on Orelsan's album La fuite en avant, released on 7 November 2025.
 Bangalter worked on the track "Yoroï", the title track for the French film of the same name starring and co-written by Orelsan.